jasparagus/BrainzMRI/README.md

 * **Benefit:** This transforms abstract album statistics into actionable track lists, allowing users to immediately utilize the existing "Export to Playlist" or "Batch Like" features on full albums.

 ## Re-Evaluate Thresholds (duration)
 * The "duration" filter relies on poor quality track duration data, which is often missing or wrong.
 It is helpful to treat long tracks with appropriate weight, but is not particularly robust otherwise.
 Consider ways to effectively use it.
 Maybe add a duration cache per mbid?

 ## Miscellaneous Improvements and Fixes
 * Rename track_name -> Track (in Raw Listens view)
-* Genre Flavor Report: ensure it auto-selects "Cache Only" to enable actual reporting
+* Genre Flavor Report: ensure it auto-selects "Cache Only" to enable actual reporting.
+This isn't working despite gui_main.py setting a flag within on_report_type_changed that should enable it.
+Not a huge deal, but annoying.
-* ~~"Close CSV" button should restore all "Report Types" in the dropdown to the full list.
-Better yet, simply add "Imported Playlist" as a report type and have it always present.~~ ✅ Done — "Imported Playlist" and "Likes" are now permanent report modes in the dropdown.
+* Resolver Change: need to allow resolver to find Artist/Album/Track for items with an existing mbid but a missing title/artist/track info.
+This should help with likes sync to make the list richer.
+This is currently broken despite the rest of the feature working well.